 That being said, horse riding and racing has played a big part in our history, stemming right back to royalty in 1711 when Queen Ann founded the Ascot Races.
 Ladies Day then came about when midweek races attracted larger crowds as of the result of more ladies coming along.

-As per usual, I’m going against the grain with my Ladies Day outfit, which I have entered in to a competition organised by Ladbrokes, for the Grand National which is typically a colourful theme, and decided to opt for a sleek black matching outfit with gold accessories.
+As per usual, I’m going against the grain with my Ladies Day outfit for the Grand National which is typically a colourful theme, and decided to opt for a sleek black matching outfit with gold accessories.
 I’m a sucker for black clothes and think it’s a classy colour that is mostly acceptable for any occasion.
 Should I win the competition though, maybe this is another perfect excuse to head out on another shopping spree.

 The dress I have chosen is black cami overlay dress from ASOS, black court shoes from Marks and Spencer and my all-time favourite jacket from River Island.
 The clutch bag is from Dorothy Perkins, whilst the fascinator and gold jewellery were little gems I had for quite some time.